 When Burnout 3: Takedown arrived on store shelves in September 2004, Eurogamer’s Kristan Reed compared it to “SSX on four wheels.”
 This was obviously not meant as a knock on the game’s (near-perfect) quality, or SSX‘s for that matter – the point was that despite Burnout 3 lacking the EA Sports Big branding on the box as it technically isn’t a sports game, it has a completely different style than its predecessors and has been thoroughly EA Big-ified.
 (EA Enlarged?
 EA Embiggened?)
 At first glance, Burnout 3: Takedown is barely recognizable as a Burnout game.

-There’s an obnoxious American radio DJ (“Stryker on Crash FM”, apparently a real-life DJ on KROQ FM), product placement for AXE body spray and various EA games, a licensed soundtrack featuring a couple of gems (including The Ramones’ classic “I Wanna Be Sedated”) but mostly consisting of generic mall punk – which got replaced by Xbox custom soundtracks after roughly five minutes, plus the time it took me to rip the music to the HDD – and constant text pop-ups telling you how EXTREME you are.
+There’s an obnoxious American radio DJ (“Stryker on Crash FM”, apparently a real-life DJ on KROQ FM), product placement for AXE body spray and various EA games, a licensed soundtrack featuring a couple of gems (including The Ramones’ classic “I Wanna Be Sedated”) but mostly consisting of generic mall punk and butt rock, and constant text pop-ups telling you how EXTREME you are.
 Burnout is now well and truly a mass-market entertainment product geared towards the extreme sports audience of 2004 that loves the likes of SSX and Tony Hawk’s Pro Skater, and only Stephen Root’s title screen music is there to remind you of the more humble origins of Criterion’s series.

 Fortunately, the try-hard “extreme” presentation is only one aspect of Burnout 3: Takedown, and one that can be rather easily ignored.
 The gameplay is what’s important, and Criterion has once again nailed it.
 The old Burnout formula was basically perfected in Burnout 2: Point of Impact and Criterion could’ve just made an upgraded version of that game for their first big-budget EA release, but they decided to change things up instead.
 Enter the titular Takedown.

 Burnout 3: Takedown transforms the game from a pure arcade racer into a combat racing game.
 While you were able to sometimes push opponents into traffic or obstacles in the previous games, it was never a core aspect of the gameplay.
 Burnout 3 changes all of that by tying your boost bar to the Takedown mechanic.
-Now, you start each race with a boost bar roughly the size of Burnout 2‘s, but as you ram your rivals off the road you can earn up to a 4x boost multiplier which makes the bar take up most of the screen horizontally and gives you a ludicrous amount of boost power.
+Now, you start each race with a boost bar roughly the size of Burnout 2‘s, but as you ram your rivals off the road you can earn up to a 4x boost multiplier which gives you a massive boost bar and a ludicrous amount of boost power.
 On the other hand, crashing will reduce the multiplier and visibly destroy a chunk of your boost bar.

 I am somewhat torn on the Burnout 3 boost system.
 While it works extremely well for what it’s trying to do, it also reduces the importance of driving skillfully to earn boost since you can just ram your nearest rival into a big rig to fill the bar.
 Not only that, but the actual Burnout mechanic is gone completely!
 No more earning extra boost and chaining Burnouts by driving on the edge for extended periods of time.
 No more Burnout chains or Burnouts, period.